Neelanjan-chakraborty/Smart-Watch-Ecom-Website/README.md

 ##Database Configuration
 All Sql files is stored in ecommerce_db.sql that are required to get the details from the backend Configure DB Connection.php for configuring the database .

+##How Did I Created This Website?

+I did research and went through curd and javascript documentations , Designed few Php pages php pages to learn scripting and react with database.Then went over to famous Ecom website like Amazon and Flipkart.
+Did a bit of Designing in Figma finally Implemented The Website.

 ## License